| | | |

 What to Serve at a Cookie Exchange Party?

-• A selection of water, tea, milk, eggnog, coffee, or maybe even wine to quench the thirst of your guests.
+• A selection of water, tea, milk, eggnog, coffee, or maybe even wine to quench your guests’ thirst.

-• A few savory snacks or appetizers would be great as well to help your guests avoid sugar overload.
+• A few savory snacks or appetizers would also be great to help your guests avoid sugar overload.

 More recipe round-ups here: